gazebosim/docs/garden/install_osx_src.md

 ### Install compiler requirements

-The Ignition Libraries require the Xcode 10 compiler on MacOS Mojave.
+The Gazebo Libraries require the Xcode 10 compiler on MacOS Mojave.

 On Mac machines, gcc is acquired by installing Xcode command line tools.
 The required version of Xcode for Garden is Xcode 10.3, which can be downloaded from